enarjord/passivbot_binance_isolated_margin_legacy/README.md

 it will automatically place and delete orders, borrow and repay

+by default it will accumulate and maintain > 50 BNB for vip1 status

 it will only make orders, never (except by accident due to extreme volatility or exchange latency) take orders

 it maintains up to 4 orders per market pair